 Under this method, adjusting cash inflows rather than adjusting the discount rate compensates risk element.
 The expected uncertain cash flow of each year are modified by multiplying them with what is known as "certainty equivalent coefficient' (CEO) to remove the element of uncertainty.
 This coefficient is determined by management's preferences with respect to risk.

-For example, assume that the expected cash flow from an investment at the end of the first year is ₹ 10,000 and that the management ranked this investment on par with another alternative investment with a certain cash flow of ₹ 7,000, then ₹ 7,000 is certainty equivalent of the risky cash flows of ₹ 10,000.
-The ratio 7,000/10,000 = 0.7 is called the certainty equivalent coefficient for the period, and is represented by α .
+For example, assume that the expected cash flow from an investment at the end of the first year is Rs.10,000 and that the management ranked this investment on par with another alternative investment with a certain cash flow of Rs.7,000, then Rs.7,000 is certainty equivalent of the risky cash flows of Rs.10,000 and is represented by $\alpha$ .
 In general terms: